Skip to main content

 exclusion period

-exclude until appropriate antibiotic treatment has started. sores on exposed skin must be covered with a watertight dressing.
+until appropriate antibiotic treatment has started and all sores on exposed skin are covered with a watertight dressing

 symptoms

-• sores that burst and develop a yellow-brown crust
+• sores that burst and form a golden-yellow crust

 view all exclusion periods